 Housing is the first intervention when moving a person from homelessness or incarceration back into the community.
-The goal is to meet basic needs, such as for shelter from weather conditions, and to offer a sense of personal security, privacy and personal space.
+The goal is to meet basic needs, such as shelter from weather conditions, a sense of personal security, privacy and personal space.
 At OPCS, we provide quality housing that is safe, clean, inviting and supportive.

-- Shared a one or two-bedroom, furnished apartments
+- Shared a one or two-bedroom, furnished apartment

 - A full kitchen, bathroom and living area

 - Air conditioning and television